Keksuccino/docs_fancymenu/listeners.md

 To create a new listener that listeners to an event and executes an action script, click on **menu bar -> Customization -> Manage Listeners** while **NOT** in the layout editor.
 There you can find an easy-to-use UI for creating and managing listeners.

 <img src="https://github.com/Keksuccino/FancyMenu/blob/master/assets/docs/manage_listeners.png?raw=true" alt="Manage listeners" style="max-width:800px;width:100%;height:auto;">

+# Listener Variables

+Listeners often expose a special type of variable for its nested actions, requirements and placeholders.
+These variables can be accessed like placeholders (they are effectively placeholders).

+You use these variables by simply using their names with the `$$` prefix in text inputs, similar to how you would use a normal placeholder.

+For example, if you use the **On Keyboard Key Pressed** listener and want to print the key name to the log via the **Print to Log** action, you would use something like `Key pressed!
+The key is: $$key_name` as input for the message the action should print.
+The variable placeholder will later get replaced with the actual name of the key.

+> Even tho these are called "variables", they are in no way related to FancyMenu's normal [variable system](/variables).
+You can't set these variables, since they are **read-only**.
+You also can't use any actions, requirements and placeholders meant for FancyMenu's variable system with these special listener variables, so using **Get Variable Value [FM Variable]**, **Is Variable Value [FM Variable]** or **Set Variable Value [FM Variable]** will not work for listener variables.
+{.is-warning}

 # Listeners in Detail